Udzu/pudzu/pillar.md

 ![alt](images/colormapcompound.png)

-**font**: shorthand function for generating a truetype font object with standard variant naming (e.g. arialbd for bold).
+**font**: shorthand function for generating a truetype font object defaulting to standard variant naming (e.g. arialbd for bold).
 Also, **arial** is defined explicitly for the Arial family.

 ```python
 >> font("times", 24, italics=True)